Some things in life are quite simple. Here’s one of them: Sen. John McCain is going to be our next president.

 Stock market fears about a new wave of tax hikes should be put aside.
 It ain’t gonna happen after McCain is sworn in.
 Neither will protectionism.
 So far as I can tell, high taxes and diminished free trade are the biggest worries for business and stocks.
 Investors can cast their fears aside.

 This also happens to be a good time for the GOP to nominate someone who served bravely and courageously in the military.
 McCain is much more than a POW who somehow survived the Hanoi Hilton.
 He is a true military man.
 It flows through his veins, posing a whopper of a problem for Hillary or Obama.
 Guaranteed, there will be no chicken-hawk taunts.

-A short while back, I heard former Bush Chief of Staff Andy Card give an engaging talk at an Awakening conference in Sea Island, Ga.
-Card asked: What's the most important character trait for a successful president?
-And he answered: the courage to be lonely.
+A short while back, I heard former Bush chief of staff Andy Card give an engaging talk at an Awakening conference in Sea Island Georgia.
+Card asked: What’s the most important character trait for a successful president?
+And he answered: The courage to be lonely.
 In other words, the guts to make tough decisions.
-Not poll-driven, politically driven or selfish decisions, but decisions made on the basis of what is right and what is wrong, and what is best for America.
+Not poll-driven, politically driven, or selfish decisions, but decisions made on the basis of what is right and what is wrong and what is best for America.

 McCain is no flip-flopper.
 Just think about his stance against ethanol subsidies in Iowa and federal hurricane insurance in Florida.
 (And Florida’s Gov. Crist still supported him!)
 Think of his duty-honor-loyalty persona, to borrow from my friend Kim Strassel of the Wall Street Journal.
 Duty-honor-loyalty is part of the American military code of conduct.
 In this most important sense, McCain is a profoundly conservative man.
 When he makes a promise, he keeps it.